Silicone rubber moulding versatility

 In addition to excellent temperature resistance silicone can be formulated so that it is also resistant to many other materials including bases, acids, chemicals, oil and fungus.
 Its chemical and biological inertness make it an excellent choice of material, particularly in the medical industry where it remains non-reactive to chemicals and human tissue.
 But this resistance also makes it ideal for many other industries where rubber mouldings are required to operate in hazardous environments.

 Porosity is obviously of major concern for the medical industry.
 Porous rubber materials that trap bacteria, fluids or other microorganisms can cause infection or irregularities in the surface of devices which impact on performance.
-In the medical industry a major benefit in the medical industry is that medical grade silicone is non-porous.
+A major benefit in this respect is that medical grade silicone is non-porous.

 Compatible with FDA regulations, silicone can withstand electron beam, gamma radiation, ethylene oxide, steam autoclaving and dry heat sterilisation methods.